wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 1. The radio, checkbox and repeater list fields will now be automatically modified so that they meet the accessibility requirements.

 == Changelog ==

+= 1.0.1 =
+* Fix php closing tag to resolve version number not appearing in WordPress Plugin Directory.

 = 1.0 =
 * First public release.